 During all meetings or activities, colleagues and non-executive members will disclose any interests in a transaction or decision.
 After disclosure, the colleagues or non-executive member may be asked to leave the room for the discussion by the Chair and, if so, will not be able to take part in the decision or any further discussions related to the matter.
 Any such disclosure and the subsequent actions taken will be noted in the minutes.

 Any colleague looking to undertake secondary employment, paid or unpaid, that may constitute a conflict of interest should bring this to the attention of their line manager prior to accepting any offer.
 HOS will not unreasonably withhold permission for secondary employment.

 Colleagues who are tenants of member landlords, or have been in the last three years, should declare this and bring to the attention of their line manager to ensure they are not allocated cases from these members.
 The line manager should counter-sign the declaration to confirm they are aware of the declaration and add appropriate comments to the form stating the required restrictions.

 Where colleagues have a personal relationship with a complainant who has raised a complaint that is allocated to them, they should inform their line manager immediately, who will reallocate the case.

 Additional mechanisms may be put in place to ensure possible conflicts are appropriately managed.
-This may include internal audit reviews or social media checks.
-These will be overseen by the Director of Finance and Corporate Performance and managed by the Project, Programme and Governance Lead.
+These will be overseen by the Director of Finance and Corporate Services.

 Whistleblowing arrangements are in place to address concerns where an activity that is deemed illegal or unethical exists.